Ayra Starr: 2021–2023: Ayra Starr and 19 & Dangerous

-On 11 July 2021, Ayra Starr performed for the season finale of Nigerian Idol.
+On 11 July 2021, Starr performed for the season finale of Nigerian Idol.
 On 6 August 2021, her debut studio album, titled 19 & Dangerous was released.
 For the album, she worked with her previous collaborators Louddaaa and Don Jazzy, both of whom contributed production on her EP Ayra Starr, and new collaborators, London and Andre Vibez.
 The album marked her first time recording alongside guest artists such as Fousheé and CKay.
 It was met with favorable critical reception with most critics characterizing its sound as primarily Afropop and R&B. It spawned two top forty hits on the TurnTable Top 50, the highest being "Bloody Samaritan", its lone single, which became Starr's first number-one single on the chart.
-The song climbed the Top 50 for several weeks, and, on the chart dated 27 September 2021, it reached the number one spot, making Ayra Starr the first female artist to do so with a solo single.
-She debuted on Pandora Predictions chart, and on 28 August 2021, she ranked number two on the Billboard's Next Big Sound.
+The song climbed the Top 50 for several weeks, and, on the chart dated 27 September 2021, it reached the number one spot, making Starr the first female artist to do so with a solo single.
+She debuted on Pandora Predictions chart and on 28 August 2021, she ranked number two on the Billboard's Next Big Sound.
 She was featured on "in the light", a track on Johnny Drille's Before We Fall Asleep.
-On 4 September 2021, she was named brand ambassador for Pepsi Nigeria.
+In September 2021, she was named brand ambassador for Pepsi Nigeria.
 The following day, Starr performed during a live eviction episode of Big Brother Naija.
 She collaborated with Cheque on "Dangerous", the second track on his album Bravo.
 At the 8th African Muzik Magazine Awards, she was nominated for Best Newcomer award.
+In March 2022, Starr was named "Up Now" by music streaming service Audiomack.

-On March 4, 2023, Ayra Starr took to social media to announce her music was used as soundtrack for blockbuster American action movie, Creed III.
+On 16 September 2022, Starr released "Rush" as part of the deluxe of 19 & Dangerous.
+The song charted in several territories, including Switzerland, Ireland and the United Kingdom, where it peaked at number 24.
+It became the most streamed solo song by a Nigerian female artist on Spotify and propelled her to become the youngest African female artist to surpass 100 million views on a single YouTube video; and also earned Starr her first nomination at the 66th Annual Grammy Awards for Best African Music Performance.
+On 10 November 2022, Starr featured on "2 Sugar", a track from Wizkid's fifth studio album More Love, Less Ego.
+The song reached number 1 on Billboard's Hot Trending, and debuted at number 5 on the Billboard U.S. Afrobeats Songs chart.
+On 4 March 2023, Starr took to social media to announce her music was used as part of the soundtrack for the film Creed III.
+On 13 July 2023, Starr announced that she would headling her first world tour titled 21: The World Tour.
+The tour included 40 stops across North America, Africa, Europe and Australia.
+On 27 October 2023, she was featured on the David Guetta single "Big FU", along with rapper Lil Durk.
+It reached No. 23 on the U.S. Afrobeats Songs and No. 18 on New Zealand Top 40 charts.